-Islamic principles state that investors share profits and loss, they do not receive interest and there is no investment made in businesses that are forbidden by the Sharia or the Islamic Law.
+Islamic principles state that investors share profits and loss, they do not receive interest (riba) and there is no investment made in businesses that are forbidden.

 So, the next question is …

-From a haram or halal perspective, there is nothing wrong with halal investing.
+From a haram or halal perspective, there is nothing wrong with halal investing and earning a profit.

 If the primary business of the company is something which Islamic or Shariah law prohibits, then investment in the stocks of this company is certainly haram.
 Some examples of what Shariah law would prohibit include:

 - Interest or speculation